emsesp/EMS-ESP32/README.md

   - set flags for enabled/disabling functionality such as `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER`.
   - Set WIFI and MQTT settings, instead of doing this in `platformio.ini`
 - To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`
+- To add new devices modify `ems_devices.h`

 ### Using MQTT

-When the ESP8266 boots it will send a start signal via MQTT.
-This is picked up by Home Assistant and sends a notification informing me that the device has booted.
-Useful for knowing when the ESP gets reset.

-I run Mosquitto on my Raspberry PI 3 as the MQTT broker.

-The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/boiler/boiler_data`.
+The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/ems-esp/boiler_data`.
 A hash is generated (CRC32 based) to determine if the payload has changed, otherwise don't send it.
 An example payload looks roughly like:

 `{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`

-Similarly the thermostat values are sent as a json package under a topic named `home/boiler/thermostat_data` with the current mode, room temperature and set temperature.
+Similarly the thermostat values are sent as a json package under a topic named `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature.

-These topics can be configured in the `TOPIC_*` defines in `boiler.ino`.
-Make sure you change the HA configuration too to match.
+the `home` is the MQTT topic prefix and can be customized in my_config.h

 ### The Basic Shower Logic